 As the guitarist and drummer for CSS, she helped inject Brazilian indie with a playful, electro-punk energy that crossed continents.

-Carolina Parra didn't just join a band; she plugged into a cultural moment.
-In 2004, she stepped in for CSS's Tim Festival gig, cementing her role as the multi-instrumentalist engine of a group that was redefining Brazilian cool.
-With Parra on guitar and drums, CSS crafted a sound that was unapologetically fun, blending punk rawness with electronic beats and lyrics that were both ironic and earnest.
-Their music, particularly the breakout track 'Music Is My Hot Hot Sex,' became an international anthem, landing them on late-night TV and festival stages worldwide.
-Parra's stage presence—often smiling behind her drum kit or shredding a riff—embodied the band's DIY spirit and infectious joy, proving that São Paulo's underground could produce global pop phenomena.
+Carolina Parra joined CSS in 2004 for the Tim Festival gig, becoming the multi-instrumentalist engine of a group redefining Brazilian cool.
+On guitar and drums, she helped craft a sound blending punk rawness with electronic beats.
+The breakout track 'Music Is My Hot Hot Sex' became an international anthem, landing them on late-night TV and festival stages worldwide.
+Her stage presence—smiling behind her drum kit or shredding a riff—embodied the band's DIY spirit and infectious joy, proving São Paulo's underground could produce global pop phenomena.

 1965–1980